Stranger in the Shogun’s City: From the Archive to the Page

 UWM Department of Geography Lectures

 Each academic year the AGS Library hosts the UWM Geography Department’s colloquium from 2:30-4:00pm on Friday afternoons.
-For more information see the Department of Geography’s Colloquium web site.
+For more information see the Department of Geography’s calendar of events.

 Harold and Florence Mayer Lecture Series